-Kitsap County's Department of Community Development (DCD, or department) received a Preliminary Plat (Subdivision) application, which was determined complete on May 6, 2020.
-This revised staff report captures project changes in response to environmental concerns, summarized below and detailed in Section 10.k of this report.
+Kitsap County's Department of Community Development (DCD) received a Preliminary Plat (Subdivision) application, which was determined complete on May 6, 2020.
+Per KCC 21.04.100, Preliminary Subdivisions are Type III applications that require Hearing Examiner Review and approval.